 - How To Blog For Profit: Without Selling Your Soul

 The last piece of advice that will really help you to grow (all businesses need to be growing)… find your “area of expertise” and just keep sowing the seeds.
+Do NOT copy me or anyone else, just share your story and what makes you an expert.
 It takes time.
 But it’s worth it!

 I really hope this was helpful for you!!

 Although I do offer coaching and mentoring services, please understand this does not include blogging.
-I only mentor Christian women through their divorce healing.
-That’s where I’m an expert.
+My time is limited so I’d rather keep it on the ministry God has for me and nothing else – stay in my own lane.
+I only mentor Christian women through their divorce healing; that’s where I’m an expert.
 So I’ll leave the blogging advice to those experts I’ve mentioned above.

 Note: The comments are closed for this post because all further questions should be directed to the experts I mentioned above.